 Alliance of Technology and Women (ATW) targets ALL professional women involved in technology.
 ATW is a dynamic new, non-profit organization founded on principles of integrity and professionalism and focused on professional development for those in technology.

-Cold\Fusion User\Group

-Learn some new tricks or get a solid review of your code!
+Cold Fusion User Group Learn some new tricks or get a solid review of your DC480 is working on creating a device that will be entered in the annual DefCon conference for hackers.
+The DC480 group gets its name from DefCon (DC) and the local 480 telephone area code.
+UAT has a competitive paintball team - Team Adrenaline!